La Jolla Cove: Surrounding area

-Sea lions and controversy
+Sea lions

 Primarily as a result of their nationwide protection following the Marine Mammal Protection Act (MMPA) in 1972, California sea lion populations quickly rebounded.
 The Channel Islands population has greatly expanded and inhabit parts of central and southern California.
 As the sea lions have occupied more of La Jolla Cove, their interactions with people and property have increased significantly, with both positive and negative outcomes.
 Large wildlife in urban spaces raises concerns about public health and the safety of people and wildlife in close proximity to each other.
 These circumstances pose challenging management efforts for the City of San Diego as it seeks to protect the ecological integrity of the area while also ensuring opportunities for public use of the beaches.

 Wildlife conservation and land use policy

 According to the Marine Mammal Protection Act (MMPA), while there is no explicitly defined distance in feet to stay away from pinnipeds, including California sea lions, harassing pinnipeds is illegal, and the MMPA defines harassment in two ways: